 All accepted applicants are required to submit applications through Valencia for a criminal background check, and drug testing.
 Applicants for Valencia’s Health Sciences Programs must be free of offenses that would disqualify them from a student clinical experience in a healthcare setting and must have their civil rights intact.
 This policy is in response to requirements by clinical agencies and state/federal regulations.

-Once you complete your A.S. degree in Cardiovascular Technology, you can continue at Valencia to earn your Bachelor’s degree in Cardiopulmonary Sciences or a bachelor-level Advanced Technical Certificate (ATC) in Echocardiography or in Leadership in Healthcare.
-With additional education at the bachelor’s level and professional experience, you will enhance your skills and have more career options available.
+Upon earning the A.S. degree in Cardiovascular Technology, eligible applicants can continue at Valencia to complete the Bachelor’s degree in Cardiopulmonary Sciences or a bachelor-level Advanced Technical Certificate (ATC) in Echocardiography.
+Additional education at the bachelor’s level and professional experience can enhance your skills and create more career opportunities.